Moonman0010/theDancingPony/README.md

 POST call

--**Description:** It will provide the JWT token for the created user.
+- **Description:** It will provide the JWT token for the created user.
 Use this token with "Bearer" in auth tab of preffered aapi client
--**ExamplePaylod:**
+- **ExamplePaylod:**
   {
     "user_name": "Diego",
     "password": "Maradona"
   }

 # 2. '/dishes'